neilbenson/foundryvtt-whitehack-3e/README.md

 - [x] Calculate encumbrance
 - [x] Monster attack, damage and saving throw rolls
 - [ ] Setting in Config menu - what to include?
+- [x] Vocation and species read only from abilities
+- [ ] Fix rolls as below

 So in Whitehack you have to roll less than or equal to your stat (or AV or ST) to pass, but the higher you roll the better.
 So if two people are opposed but one passed with a 9 and the other passed with a 6, then the 9 wins.